A-Rush-R/Car-Rental-System/README.md

     - Light Damage
     - Heavy Damage
 - The default cap on number of users (per type) is 100000, it can be changed in the [`constants.h`](/constants.h) file (it would require changing the id of all the objects in the database if done so)

-## Pending
-- Change model to maker and add model